nginxinc/nginx-ingress-workshops/OSS/labs/lab1/readme.md

 1. Find the Ubuntu-Jumphost, and under the `ACCESS` menu, now click on `XRDP` to login to the Jumphost:

    *Note:*  It will open the RDP session as Full Screen on your monitor.
-If you want to use a different RDP screensize, click on Details, then XRDP, and you can choose from several resolutions.
-FullHD, 1080x1920 is highly recommended for the lab exercises to match the Ubuntu Desktop size.
+If you want to use a different RDP screensize, click on Details, then XRDP, and you can choose from several resolutions.  `FullHD, 1920X1080` is highly recommended for the lab exercises to match the Ubuntu Desktop size.

    ![UDF Jumphost RDP](media/lab1_udf-jumphost-rdp.png)